Grant Application Guidelines

 Submit a written proposal.
 If you need help writing your proposal, you can listen to this description from Carole Dean’s podcast from The Art of Film Funding on Blogtalk Radio.

 For short films and features, we want a 1-2 page synopsis (or outline) of the film and the first 10 pages of your script.
-Please include a budget.
-If you do not have a budget, please include an estimate
+Please include a full budget with post-production.
+Let us know how much you have raised and what is left to raise.
+We want to know how you intend to raise the balance of the funds.
+List things like crowdfunding, grants, parties, etc.

 Please be sure to tell us the following: